 We truly believe that OTs make great coaches!

-Occupational Therapy holds at its heart, the importance of meaningful activities and their role in health/happiness.
-For over 100 years OT have used activities or meaningful occupations in a way unique to our profession.
-We believe that OT is the only truly holistic profession, which looks at all aspects of a person’s life.
-As well as understanding the occupational nature of human beings, we also get how important having a future vision and goals are and how negative self-beliefs can inhibit their achievement.
-We understand the barriers to human occupation allowing us to see beyond the remit that coaching alone would provide.
-OTs form good relationships with people and understand the importance of forming a relationship which is both collaborative and where is the power balance is shared equally.
+…and we truly believe that OT is the only profession, which looks at all aspects of a person’s life.
+As well as understanding the occupational nature of human beings, we also get how important having a future vision and goals are and how self-belief can inhibit achievement.
+Although OTs often understand the barriers that people face, coaching enables us to form a different working relationship.

 Don’t we do this coaching thing already?

 Many OTs feel that they already “coach” their clients and patients but whilst occupational therapy and coaching have a similar philosophy, coaching in its purist form is very different to OT.
-We believe passionately that coaching provides OTs with an exciting, different way of working and powerful tools which can be incorporated into an existed approach or as a stand-alone intervention.
+Take a look at this infographic “Therapy v Coaching”

 So what is coaching?